opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 The CSV data can be uploaded to Google Fusion Tables, a free data hosting service that allows web-based browsing, filtering, and aggregation.
 The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with the Javascript [Google Charts][gcharts] library allowing visualization of query results in a web browser.

+The advantage of JS is that it is crossplatform and works in any web browser, and allows interaction with the data.

 [plosalm]: http://article-level-metrics.plos.org/
 [plosalmdata]: http://article-level-metrics.plos.org/plos-alm-data/
 [gft]: http://www.google.com/drive/apps.html#fusiontables